Eiim/Chokistream/README.md

  * Only client to support ChirunoMod!
  * Pure Java - works on essentially any platform.
 Tested on Windows and Linux, and lightly tested on Mac and FreeBSD.
    * Versions < 2.0 support Windows, Linux, and Mac, with OS-specific builds.
 Builds may not be available for all platforms for all releases.
- * TGA (lossless compression) support for HzMod, the only application other than HorizonScreen to do so!
+ * TGA (lossless compression) support for HzMod, the only application other than HorizonScreen with such!
+ * Dual-Screen HzMod support for version 2017-05-05 (one of two dual-screen versions)
  * Various display output options to get it looking just right on your monitor
- * No monitor?
-No problem!
-Chokistream can run entirely headless and stream straight to a video file (currently very buggy), or output frames to image files.
+ * Chokistream can also run entirely headless and stream straight to a video file, or output frames to image files.
- * Dual-Screen HzMod support for version 2017-05-05 (one of two dual-screen versions)

 Plus even more planned:
  * Better controls and control options
+ * Better video file streaming and image sequences
+ * Better NTR support
  * Better CLI
- * More and better video file streaming
+ * And more!

 Currently under development by [Eiim](https://github.com/Eiim) and [ChainSwordCS](https://github.com/ChainSwordCS).
 Previously developed by [herronjo](https://github.com/herronjo).